Murder of Cheng Geok Ha: Murder investigation

 On 7 December 1977, two weeks after Cheng Geok Ha went missing, a group of teenagers playing sepak raga nearby discovered a gunny sack hidden below a manhole at the void deck of Cheng's flat.
 Inside the gunny sack was Geok Ha's decomposing body and a rusty chopper.
-The police were contacted and they arrived at the scene where a large crowd of the nearby residents gathered.
+The police were contacted and they arrived at the scene, where a large crowd of nearby residents had gathered.
 Ten minutes after the police's arrival, Cheng's father identified his daughter's body based on the clothes she wore prior to her disappearance.

-Later, Professor Chao Tzee Cheng, a renowned forensic pathologist, conducted a post-mortem examination of the victim, and found injuries around Cheng's neck and rib fractures from the first to eighth ribs.
-Professor Chao determined that Cheng had died from asphyxia due to strangulation, and that she died for an estimated period of between ten and 14 days at the timing her body was found.
-Professor Chao also concluded that the girl was sexually assaulted before her death, based on the bruises and swelling at her vulva.
+Later, Chao Tzee Cheng, a renowned forensic pathologist, conducted a post-mortem examination of the victim, and found injuries around Cheng's neck and rib fractures from the first to eighth ribs.
+Chao determined that Cheng had died from asphyxia due to strangulation, and that she had been dead for an estimated period of between ten and 14 days at the time her body was found.
+Chao also concluded that the girl was sexually assaulted before her death, based on the bruises and swelling on her vulva.

-The case of Cheng's disappearance and murder occurred less than a month after the death of Usharani Ganaison, who was seven years old when she was similarly killed after being molested by her assailant, and both the girl's cases, though unrelated, were extensively reported back in the year 1977 which shook the public.
-Later, Usharani's uncle, Kalidass Sinnathamby Narayanasamy, who was an army lance corporal, was arrested and later sentenced to death for murder in March 1980.
+The Cheng's disappearance and murder occurred less than a month after the death of Usharani Ganaison, who was seven years old when she was similarly killed after being molested by her assailant, and both girls' cases, though unrelated, were extensively reported back in the year 1977 and shook the public.
+Later, Usharani's uncle, Kalidass Sinnathamby Narayanasamy, who was an army lance corporal, was arrested and later sentenced to death for her murder in March 1980.

 The police questioned the neighbours of Cheng's family one by one.
 Later, the police arrested one of the neighbours, a 41-year-old labourer named Quek Kee Siong.
-Quek subsequently confessed to strangling Cheng on the night she was thought missing.
-Prior to the crime, Quek was a friend of Cheng's father for twenty years, and they lived in the same kampong before both families relocated to their respective HDB flats in Chai Chee, and they maintained contact since then.
+Quek subsequently confessed to strangling Cheng on the night she went missing.
+Prior to the crime, Quek was a friend of Cheng's father for twenty years, and they lived in the same kampong before both families relocated to their respective HDB flats in Chai Chee, and they had maintained contact.
 One of Quek's three children - a son - went to the same school as Cheng.

-After his arrest, on 8 December 1977, Quek was charged at the Subordinate Courts with murder.
+After his arrest, on 8 December 1977, Quek was charged with murder at the Subordinate Courts.
 After some pre-trial hearings by the district court, the case was transferred to the High Court in April 1978 for trial hearing on a later date.